 The T3 Trust return is due 90 days from the end of the trust’s tax year.
 The T3 tax year starts the day after the death date and the end date can be any date up to one year from the date of death.
-This means that the due date of the T3 return could be before the final return.
+This means that the due date for the T3 return could be before the final return.

 Why is it important to file a Final Return?

 When someone passes away, in addition to regular income tax, they may or may not have to pay tax on what they owned.
 The Final Return is how the legal representative finds out if the deceased owes any income tax.
-Like all other debts, income tax has to be paid by the estate first, before people can inherit; that is called “settling the estate”.
-The NOA for the deceased tax return is one of the documents the legal representative needs in order to get a clearance certificate and distribute property from the estate.
+Like all other debts, income tax has to be paid by the estate first, before people can inherit; called “settling the estate”.
+The NOA for the deceased tax return is one of the documents the legal representative needs to get a clearance certificate and distribute property from the estate.

 What is the difference between the executor and administrator as the legal representative?

-In most cases, people die with a will that states who is the executor, the inheritors, and the beneficiaries.
+Usually, people die with a will that states who is the executor, the inheritors, and the beneficiaries.
 The executor has the authority to collect information (e.g. obtain a probate letter and pay the fees) and to distribute the deceased assets according to the will.
 The probate letter is obtained from Probate or Surrogate Court in the deceased province of residence to validate the will.

 People who die intestate (without a will) would take longer for their estates to be distributed.
 Someone has to apply to the Surrogate court to be appointed the administrator.
 In most cases, the court appoints the surviving wife or one of the children to be the administrator.
 The administrator has to submit an affidavit form to the deceased tax center at his province or territory of residence prior to death.
-In Quebec, you will need to apply for the BD-81.7-V form.
+In Québec, you will need to apply for the BD-81.7-V form.